Repository forks

 # Clone without Large Media files

 For contributions that don’t require access to a repository’s Large Media files, you can use

 clone command to ignore LFS settings and download the text pointer files only:

 PowerShell and the Windows command line (cmd.exe) do not support the above syntax.
 For Windows users, we recommend running the command above using Git Bash for Windows.

-When you have Large Media enabled on your site, you can use Netlify CMS with Netlify Identity to allow your site editors to work seamlessly with Large Media files in the Netlify CMS UI — with no local setup required on their end.
+When you have Large Media enabled on your site, you can use Decap CMS with Netlify Identity to allow your site editors to work seamlessly with Large Media files in the Decap CMS UI — with no local setup required on their end.

 Did you find this doc useful?